reedhedges/AMRISim/README.md

 or refer to `columbia.map` or `AMROffice.map`, distributed with AMRISim, for an example.

-Before running AMRISim, if built with ROS support, you must set up your ROS runtime environment first, e.g.
+Before running AMRISim, if built with ROS1 support, you must set up your ROS1 runtime environment first, e.g.

     . /opt/ros/melodic/setup.bash